Turning Your Nursing Experience into Nursing Credits

 How to Pursue a Degree in Nursing

 What are the best options to pursue a nursing degree?
 The answer largely depends on your current level of educational experience.
-If you haven’t earned licensure but hold an associate degree or nursing diploma, you can enroll in a prelicensure program, after which you’ll become a registered nurse and earn a BSN.
+If you have a few college credits, a diploma, or an associate degree, a prelicensure program is a great fit for you.
+You'll earn a BSN and be eligible for an RN license as well.
 If you’re already an RN, you might consider an RN-to-BSN program, which can potentially be completed faster, especially online.

 You may accelerate your path to a nursing degree by transferring existing credits to your bachelor’s program.
 Additionally, some online programs—like those at WGU—reward prior nursing experience and let you progress through coursework as quickly as you master the material.